TomSpencerLondon/CV/README.md

 ## About

 After retraining to become a developer, at my current company Homeflow I have continued to deepen my interest and expertise in coding through a determined, enthusiastic and carefully considered approach.
 This mid-sized SAAS company has allowed me to work on APIs, Rails and RSpec testing on a broad code base.
-Lead developer, Bob Farrell, creator of bpython (https://github.com/bpython/bpython) and keen open source contributor (https://github.com/bobf?tab=repositories), has proven to be an excellent mentor and I have seized this opportunity to sharpen my craft.
+Lead developer, Bob Farrell, creator of [bpython](https://github.com/bpython/bpython) and keen [open source contributor](https://github.com/bobf?tab=repositories), has proven to be an excellent mentor and I have seized this opportunity to sharpen my craft.
 At Homeflow I have:
 * become responsible for our property feeds application which interacts with several property based APIs including Reapit.
 * upgraded our google analytics application to Rails 5.2.
 * worked in dev-ops with growing expertise in Ansible and Docker.